swoyam2609/swoyam2609/README.md

 ### Glad to see you here!
+Greetings,
-My greetings to the person reading this.
-I am Swoyam Siddharth Nayak, currently a first-year student at the prestigious International Institute of Information technology Bhubaneswar - CSE branch.

- I aspire to explore, understand, and Excel in the fields of product management, app development, web development, and UI/UX design.
-With this goal set for me.
-I am working each day and trying to get a step closer to making it a reality.
+I am Swoyam Siddharth Nayak, a second-year student at the International Institute of Information Technology Bhubaneswar, pursuing a degree in Computer Science and Engineering.
+My aspiration is to become proficient in the fields of product management, app development, web development, and UI/UX design.

-In this journey of mine, I have gained lots of valuable skills in c,c++, python, HTML, CSS, and Figma.
-I plan to learn much more in the near future and keep on improving myself.
+To achieve this goal, I am continuously working towards enhancing my skills and expanding my knowledge.
+I have gained expertise in several programming languages such as C, C++, Python, HTML, and CSS, and have hands-on experience with Figma for UI/UX design.
+I am committed to expanding my skill set and keeping myself updated with the latest trends and technologies in my field.

+Thank you for your time.

 <br/>